Pauwlo/Bro/Install/README.md

 Install **uBlock Origin**.
 Allow it to run in Private Windows.

-Set Firefox as the default application for PDF files.
+This script has created a dummy file on your desktop so you can easily set Firefox as the default application for .pdf files.

+Right-click the shortcut -> Properties -> Change... -> Select Firefox -> OK -> Delete.

 ### 7-Zip

-Download, install and start [7-Zip](https://www.7-zip.org/).

-Run script: `Configure 7z & create dummy files`.
-Copy the 2 files from this repo in **Software/7-Zip** on your computer, and double-click the shortcut.
-Remove the files afterwards.

-This script will create dummy files on your desktop so you can easily set 7-Zip as the default application for:
+This script has created dummy files on your desktop so you can easily set 7-Zip as the default application for:

 - .7z
 - .rar